Punchyou/deep_learning_course/notes.md

 #### Notation
 * () for training examples
 * [] for layer number
-It's like taking the liner regression and repeating it twice
+* {} for mini-batches od data
+* 1 "epoch" is a single pass through the training set (iteration)
+* := values gets updated
 ### NNs
+NNs are like taking the liner regression and repeating it twice

 We can initialize all weights to zero in logistic regression but not in NNs.
 All hidden units will be symmetrical, so they'll calculate the same function, and we want them to calculate different functions.
 Ideally, we want small initializations, so we can do:

 ```py